 This is a question I get quite often from patients who visit our office and I want to explain why I caution my patients from going down that road.

 Hearing aids are intricate little computers that take skilled programming in order to appropriately amplify an individual’s hearing loss.
-Hearing aids are not a quick-fit solution to hearing loss.
+Hearing aids are not a quick-fix solution to hearing loss.
 Programming performed by a doctorate level audiologist is critical if you want to hear your best.
-In most cases, it takes many follow-ups along with real life test trials to ensure the hearing aids are performing their best.
+In most cases, it takes many follow-ups along with real-life test trials to ensure the hearing aids are performing their best.
 Hearing aids also require routine cleanings and check-ups to prolong the life of the devices.

 Hearing Instrument Specialists are NOT doctors.
 They do not have an 8-year doctorate level background in the anatomy of the ear, acoustics of the ear, counseling, or hearing loss.
 They can go from selling car insurance to selling hearing aids just by taking a quick exam.
 Sure, they can be trained to perform a hearing test and learn software for hearing aids, however, they have very minimal knowledge in hearing loss or the acoustic properties that go along with programming hearing aids.
 I know many hearing instrument specialists/dispensers who are wonderful, sweet, caring individuals, but ultimately, they are not doctors, just salesman.
 Some really do care about the people they see and enjoy trying to help them hear better and see their success, but they still do not have the doctorate level education that audiologists have in hearing loss.
 Others do not even use soundproof booths to test hearing, which is very concerning.